Birth: December 11, 1863

-In honor of her hard work and dedication to astronomy many accolades have been bestowed upon Cannon, including having a lunar crater and an asteroid named in her honor.
-She received many honorary degrees, including being the first woman to receive an honorary doctorate from the University of Oxford, awarded in 1925.
+In honor of her hard work and dedication to astronomy, many accolades have been bestowed upon Cannon, including having a lunar crater and an asteroid named in her honor.
 Cannon was the first woman to hold an officer position in the American Astronomical Society, which now awards the Annie J. Cannon award to a distinguished female astronomer at the beginning of her career.
+In reflection of her work she stated, “My success, if you would call it that, lies in the fact that I have kept at my work all these years.
+It is not genius, or anything like that, it is merely a patience.”

 Written by Angela Goad